lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="store"></a>
 ## Store

-A domain store database provider needs to be registered in order to use the event sourcing functionalities.
+In order to use the event sourcing functionalities you need to install and register a store provider.
-After the NuGet package of your choice has been installed, register the database provider:
+The following are the providers that are currently supported:

 | Package | Method |
 | --- | --- |